os-hxfan/os-hxfan.github.io/index.md

 ### About Me

+I am a Researcher at University of Cambridge and a Research Scientist at Samsung AI Centre Cambridge.
 My research interests focus on hardware system and machine learning.
 During my Ph.D., I was studying high-performance machine learning algorithms and hardware, supervised by Prof. [Wayne Luk](https://www.imperial.ac.uk/people/w.luk) at Imperial College London.
 My current research includes:

 - ML for Hardware System